Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     operations
   * `--image` specifies an alternate TensorFlow image to use for Tensorboard.
     The `tensorboard.py` file must be in the expected location in the Docker image as stock TensorFlow images.
+If not specified, Batch Shipyard will attempt to find a suitable TensorFlow image from Docker images in the global resource list or will acquire one on demand for this command.

 ## `pool` Command
 The `pool` command has the following sub-commands: